zachmattopo/income_tracker/README.md

-# A FEW NOTES BEFORE YOU RUN income_tracker:
+# A few notes before you run income_tracker:

 1. Assumption used is *Net Earn = Commission - All Costs*
 2. Recommended to run the app in `--profile` mode.
 I used a lot of assert checking so debug mode performance will be bad.